MirjamC/xml-workshop/_build/html/_sources/10_tei_BS.md

 ```
 ````

 Having extracted different types of content and saving them to text and csv, we could, for example, use these for further analyses.
+Remember that saving files without specifying a pathname saves them to the root folder of Jupyter.
+This folder might clutter up quickly and it is wise to clean it up regularly or keep it clean by specifying a pathname to a specific folder.